Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Gradient-Variation Dynamic Regret

-We first focus on the gradient-variation bounds.
-In the study of static regret,~\citet{COLT'12:variation-Yang} propose the following online extra-gradient descent (OEGD) algorithm and prove that the algorithm enjoys gradient-variation static regret bound.
-Specifically, OEGD starts from $\xh_1, \x_1 \in \X$ and performs the following update for $t = 2,\ldots,T$.
+In the study of static regret,~\citet{COLT'12:variation-Yang} propose the online extra-gradient descent (OEGD) algorithm and prove that the algorithm enjoys gradient-variation static regret.
+Specifically, OEGD starts from $\xh_1 \in \X$ and then updates by